Academic Guideline Overview for Spring Term

-Both in-person and virtual attendances will be taken for the Winter Term.
+Both in-person and virtual attendances will be taken for the Spring Term.
 Enforcing attendance not only encourages the students’ participation, but also is extremely important for contact tracing in case a possible exposure is discovered.

 - While students have the flexibility of choosing a course modality (in person or virtual), faculty have the authority to set the attendance policies for their classes (this is also required by the Department of Education: “the U.S. Department of Education requires the Financial Aid Office to differentiate students who fail a class because they quit attending from those who fail a class based on merit”).
 In addition to in-person attendance policies, faculty may institute attendance policies for virtual learners.
 These can include, but are not limited to, requiring students to keep the camera on during class sessions; to participate in discussions with chat messages; to answer questions using audio devices, etc. “Faculty may include explicit attendance requirements and any applicable grade penalties in their course syllabi.”
 (From Kettering Catalog)

 - Attendance may or may not be part of the grading policy

 - IMPORTANT: For in-person classes, faculty members are required to record in-person attendances using Bb.
 This is for the ease of contact tracing.